Euphredes/Greanleaf/README.txt

    Swift.
 8. Human by Christina Perri.
 9. The Lonely by Christina Perri.
+10. Hand in my Pocket by Christina
+    Perri.
-10. Careless Whisper by George
+11. Careless Whisper by George
     Michael.
-11. (Sittin' On) The Dock Of The
+12. (Sittin' On) The Dock Of The
     Bay by Otis Redding.
-12. Midnight Rider by Willie
+13. Midnight Rider by Willie
     Nelson.
-13. M.I.S.S.I.S.S.I.P.P.I. by
+14. M.I.S.S.I.S.S.I.P.P.I. by
     Big K.R.I.T.
-14. Red Eye by Big K.R.I.T.
+15. Red Eye by Big K.R.I.T.

            Line